Return to Eden: Production

 The mini-series was shot in Sydney, the Darling Downs, the Barrier Reef and Arnhem Land and had a budget of AUS$2.5 million.
 The Eden property itself was shot on location at Jimbour Homestead.
 American director Karen Arthur directed the mini-series.

+Reception

+The mini-series was a huge ratings success in Australia, earning a share of 42%.

 Weekly series (1986)

 Such was the enormous success of the mini-series that Return to Eden returned as a regular weekly series.
 Produced in 1985 and screened on TV in 1986, the weekly series had a budget of AUS$8 million.

 The events of the series take place seven years after the end of the original mini-series, with Stephanie now married to Dr. Dan Marshall and living at New Eden, a mansion in Sydney.
 Stephanie's children, Sarah and Dennis, both teenagers in the mini-series, are now adults, played by Nicki Paull and Peter Cousens.
 The opening episode featured Jilly's release from prison and the discovery that she is Stephanie's half-sister.
 Ongoing storylines dealt with her bitter jealousy and rivalry with Stephanie as she strives to take what she believes should rightfully be hers.
 The most prominent storyline was Stephanie's continued attempts to keep control of the family company, Harper Mining, which ruthless businessman Jake Sanders (Daniel Abineri) was trying to take away from her.
 It was revealed that Jake was in fact the brother of the late Greg Marsden, out to avenge his death.
 He eventually teamed up with Jilly to achieve his goal.
 Rebecca Gilling and James Smillie both reprised their roles from the original mini-series, while Peta Toppano replaced Wendy Hughes as Jilly Stewart, playing her as a glamorous, scheming "superbitch", much in the style of Dynasty's Alexis Colby.